THOMASELOVE/431-classes-2023/projA/projectA_proposal.md

 G342 | Lydia Mitchell & <br /> Manu Bulusu | (title needs to change) Investigating Various Determinants of Health from 6 states using CHR 2023 Data
-G361 | Krishna Mridha | CHR-2023: Linking Economic Factors to Health Outcomes and Smoking G412 | Mauli Patel & <br /> Maksim Parfyonov | Social Determinants of Health in Midwest Counties: CHR 2023 Research Analysis G451 | Justin Robinson | Examining the Relationship of Physical Inactivity and Mental Health – CHR 2023 G481 | Robert Schauner | (title revised by TEL) Comparing Sleep Insufficiency between 2018 and 2023 in US Counties G492 | Elizabeth Schultheis & <br /> Kamilla Abdurakhmanov | (title needs to change) Investigating Health Outcomes and Predictors in Counties within 6 U.S. States
+G361 | Krishna Mridha | CHR-2023: Linking Economic Factors to Health Outcomes and Smoking G412 | Mauli Patel & <br /> Maksim Parfyonov | Social Determinants of Health in Midwest Counties: CHR 2023 Research Analysis G481 | Robert Schauner | (title revised by TEL) Comparing Sleep Insufficiency between 2018 and 2023 in US Counties G492 | Elizabeth Schultheis & <br /> Kamilla Abdurakhmanov | (title needs to change) Investigating Health Outcomes and Predictors in Counties within 6 U.S. States
 G511 | Kareena Shah | (title needs to change) Relationships Between Public Health Determinants and Outcomes in US Counties

 ## Approved Proposals

-Dr. Love has approved **29** of the proposals, which I've split into groups of ten in the tables below.
+Dr. Love has approved **30** of the proposals, which I've split into groups of ten in the tables below.

 Group | Investigator(s) | Title
 -----: | :-------------------------------------: | :-----------------------------------------------------------------